 During 2012/13 a taxi firm owned by a Member of the Authority had a contract with the Authority for the provision of specified taxi services.
-This contract was entered into in full compliance with the Authority's Standing Orders.
-Also during 2012/13, another Member had vending machines located in a small number of Council establishments.
+This contract was entered into in full compliance with the Authority's Standing Orders and services of £280,000 were purchased during the year.
+Also during 2012/13, another Member continues to have three vending machines located in Council establishments.
+No payment is made by the Council under this arrangement and the member receives all income generated by the machines.
 During 2012/13 Grwp Gwalia, the employer of another Member, had contracts with the Authority for the provision of housing and support services.
 Also, during 2012/13, the employer of another Member provided the Council's banking services.
 In addition, various grants were paid to voluntary organisations in which Members have an interest.
 The grants were made with proper consideration of declarations of interest.
 The relevant Members did not take part in any discussion or decision relating to the grants.
 Details of all these arrangements are recorded in the Register of Members Interest.